davidje13/Refacto/docs/DEPLOYING.md

 # Deploying

 Refacto has a public, free to use deployment at <https://retro.davidje13.com/>.
+This is hosted on Amazon Web Services in the eu-west-2 (London) region.

 If you want to host your own instance (e.g. for data sovereignty or to protect access within a VPN), there are several options available: